GlennJohansson85/p5-shop/README.md

 Pressing the link will take you to the login page where you will be notified that your account is activated.

-### 1.3 Login
+### 1.3 Login/Logout
 ![image](https://github.com/GlennJohansson85/p5-shop/assets/139962883/0f651fc9-f5e9-4ab1-b62b-7a1d6334edb8)
 You add your email address and your password to login.
 Incase you have already forgot you can get a new one or register another account using the links presented.
+When logging out you will be notified that you are logged out.

 ### 1.4 Dashboard
 When logged in you will be redirected to your Dashboard which contains 4 (+ Log out) tabs.